Tracking (education): Social effects and stigmatization

 Some studies suggest that tracking can influence students' peer groups and attitudes regarding other students.
 Gamoran's study (1992) shows that students are more likely to form friendships with other students in the same tracks than students outside of their tracks.
 Since low-class and minority students are overrepresented in low tracks with Whites and Asians generally dominating high tracks, interaction among these groups can be discouraged by tracking.
 However, there is no research showing an academic benefit to low track students from such interaction.

 Tracking can also result in a stigmatization of low-track students.
 In some cases, this stigmatization is thought to have a negative impact on students' academic performance and to influence students' attitudes.
 In one study, it was found that, among low-achieving students, students in tracked classes were more likely than students in non-tracked classes to believe that "their fate was out of their hands".
 According to Carol Dweck's book Mindset: The New Psychology of Success, this could be because their teachers impose upon them a 'fixed mindset,' but it is not an inherent attribute of tracking itself.

 Dweck implies that teachers who promote a growth mindset could stimulate students to greater academic achievement regardless of tracking.
 So whether a fixed mindset is predictive of, or resulting from, a low track assignment is unknown.

-Colin Lacey (1970) argues that tracking causes a differentiation and a subsequent polarisation into pro-school and anti-school subcultures.
+Colin Lacey (1970) argues that tracking causes a differentiation and a subsequent polarization into pro-school and anti-school subcultures.
 During tracking, students are differentiated in the different sets, with those put in higher sets getting the message that the school regards them as better students, and those in lower sets getting the message that the school regards them as worse students.
-They therefore polarise into separate and differing student subcultures.
+They therefore polarize into separate and differing student subcultures.
 Those in the higher sets form pro-school subcultures, because they respect the school which has given them status by putting them in a higher set, and because they are spending more of their time with other students who are likewise positive towards school due to being given status.
 In contrast, those in lower sets, having been denied status by the school by being placed in a lower set, form anti-school subcultures, whereby they attain status by alternative means, typically by inverting the school's values.
 These anti-school subcultures are not conducive to education, because they are against education, and so students continue to do worse in school, strengthening their anti-school values.
 Tracking therefore worsens the education of those placed in lower sets.